graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `number`

-A wrapper around Date.prototype.getUTCDate.
-Takes a date object, and returns an integer representing the day of the month (1-31) of the given date, adjusted for UTC.
+A wrapper around `Date.prototype.getUTCDate`.
+Takes a `Date` object, and returns an integer representing the day of the month (1-31) of the given date, adjusted for UTC.
 ***
 ### getUTCDayOfWeek ###